Record ticket sales as WSL season kicks off

 MANCHESTER UNITED

 Usual home: Leigh Sports Village.
-Playing Aston Villa at Old Trafford in December.
+Play Aston Villa at Old Trafford in December.

 Manchester United usually play their home games at Leigh Sports Village, starting with a match against Reading on 17 September.

-They clocked up the biggest attendance of last season's WSL when 20,241 people saw them play Everton at Old Trafford, and they will return there to face Aston Villa on 4 December.
+They clocked up the biggest attendance of last season's WSL when 20,241 saw them play Everton at Old Trafford, and they will return there to face Aston Villa on 4 December.

 READING